-On one of our many visits, we enjoyed the cleverly constructed Baby Kale Salad with pistachio, radish, radicchio, apple and pecorino cheese topped with a delicious raisin vinaigrette (one of the Foodie’s Pick Hits for best salad dressing around).
+On one of our many visits, we enjoyed the cleverly constructed Baby Kale Salad with pistachio, radish, radicchio, apple and pecorino cheese topped with a delicious raisin vinaigrette (one of the Foodie's Pick Hits for best salad dressing around).
 It sports a range of textures that makes every bite a little party in your mouth.
-Chris Parks has modified it a bit and keep in mind that it is seasonal!
-Don’t forget the various beet salads, either.
+Don't forget the various beet salads, either.
 The same textural carnival applies.
 And speaking of carnivals, enjoy one in your mouth by ordering the arancini appetizer.
 Imagine cheesy risotto, very lightly fried to a crispy panko crust.
 There are no words.

 One of my perpetual go-to dishes is the Parms.
 Lupo has both Veal Parmesan and Chicken Parmesan.
-Lupo’s off-season half-price chicken parm special on Tuesdays is legendary, and it doesn’t matter how cold it is outside: There’s always a wait.
-One of the interesting things about Lupo is that they keep their half-price pasta deal going year-round (it’s on Wednesdays).
+Lupo's off-season half-price chicken parm special on Tuesdays is legendary, and it doesn't matter how cold it is outside: There's always a wait.
+One of the interesting things about Lupo is that they keep their half-price pasta deal going year-round (it's on Wednesdays).
 Again, it usually a madhouse in there, but always fun.
 I have thoroughly enjoyed the chicken parm.
-It still retains a polite crunch despite the generous coating of creamy mozzarella.
+With the new chef in the kitchen, it still retains a polite crunch despite the generous coating of creamy mozzarella.
+However I have found it to be overly salty every time.
 Dining companions have also enjoyed the Grilled Artichoke and the Homemade Mozzarella.

-Whatever you do, don’t skip the Veal Meatballs.
-I get them every time.
-Rich and tender, they’re slathered with a light red sauce that’s a staple at Lupo Italian Kitchen.
+Whatever you do, don't skip the Veal Meatballs.
+Rich and tender, they're slathered with a light red sauce that's a staple at Lupo Italian Kitchen.
 Roasted garlic, herbs and olive oil round it all out.
-While you’re at it, the grilled sausage and peppers “starter” (if it’s on the menu!) is also bright and flavorful.
+While you're at it, the grilled sausage and peppers “starter” (if it's on the menu!) is also bright and flavorful.
 The Italian sausage is the real thing, with a peppery taste and a firm, non-greasy texture.